lbttim/SARIS/README.md

 ## Contact

-For more information or collaboration inquiries, please contact the project team.
+For more information or collaboration inquiries, please contact me.